-As a preeminent Catholic monarch, Sigismund had the 14th century version of a direct telephone line to the Vatican.
+As a major Catholic monarch, Sigismund had the 14th century version of a direct telephone line to the Vatican.
 He used it to persuade Pope Boniface IX (d.
 1404) to declare a crusade the following year, in 1394.
 I should note that this was smack in the middle of that whole unfortunate Western Schism affair, so there was actually another pope running around at Avignon and Boniface’s authority over the Church was in dispute.
-But everybody seems to have understood how serious the Ottoman threat was, and soldiers from all over Europe—the Holy Roman Empire (which Sigismund would later rule, incidentally), France, Venice, Genoa, and more—heeded Boniface’s call and flocked to the Hungarian king’s banner.
+But everybody seems to have understood how serious the Ottoman threat was, and soldiers from all over Europe—the Holy Roman Empire (which Sigismund would later rule), France, Venice, Genoa, and more—heeded Boniface’s call and flocked to the Hungarian king’s banner.

 Historians generally believe that the early Christian accounts probably got the size of the Crusader army about right, and that the Ottoman army was either roughly comparable or, if it did out number the Christians, it was by no more than 10,000 men.
-The Crusader army was the usual mix of upper class knights with lower class archers and infantry, but the Ottoman army was a little different than we’re used to seeing on this blog, in that the Janissary Corps wasn’t yet in existence and the Ottomans weren’t yet using firearms.
+The Crusader army was the usual mix of upper class knights with lower class archers and infantry, but the Ottoman army was a little different than we’re used to seeing in our accounts of it, in that the Janissary Corps wasn’t yet in existence and the Ottomans weren’t yet using firearms.
 This army would have been mostly levies and raiders on horseback, probably a mix of heavy cavalry and light cavalry/horse archers, joined by the Serbian heavy cavalry under Lazarević.

 The Crusaders assembled at Buda (which hadn’t yet merged with the city of Pest on the other side of the Danube).
 Their chances of victory were immediately doomed by the same things that usually wound up dooming Crusaders: infighting among the commanders and an uncanny ability to choose the worst possible course of action at any given time.
 Sigismund argued that the Crusader army should let the Ottomans come to them.
-But the French forces were the largest involved in the Crusade, and their de facto leader, Enguerrand VII de Coucy (d.
+But the French contingent was the largest involved in the Crusade, and their de facto (because of his seniority) leader, Enguerrand VII de Coucy (d.
 1397), insisted that the army should be bold and dashing (feel free to roll your eyes here) by taking the offensive and marching east, first to push the Ottomans out of the Danube region and then to continue on southeast to aid the beleaguered Byzantines.
 Obviously we can’t know if Sigismund’s defensive strategy would have been more successful, but my point here is that it couldn’t really have been any less successful that Coucy’s plan, which was, par for the Crusader course, the one their war council adopted.

 On September 12, the Crusaders arrived at Nicopolis and resolved to take the fortress.
-How they planned on doing this is anybody’s guess, because they didn’t actually have any siege machinery (which in hindsight is a point in favor of Sigismund’s defensive idea).
+How they planned on doing this is anybody’s guess, because they didn’t actually have any siege machinery (which in hindsight is a point in favor of Sigismund’s defensive suggestion).
 They apparently figured they had enough time to starve the garrison out.
 They were wrong, to put it mildly.
 After less than two weeks, long enough to let the Crusader army settle down and get bored but not nearly long enough to starve out the defenders, word came that Bayezid’s army was approaching.

 When word came that Bayezid was nearby, Sigismund requested that the army stay put until his scouts could fully reconnoiter the Ottoman lines and report back, but again the French objected.
 This time it was a young French noble named Philip of Artois (d.
 1397), who insisted that Sigismund was trying to deprive the brave French knights of their honor by delaying the advance.
-Though even Coucy thought that this was ridiculous, Philippe’s determination to march off immediately meant that the rest of the army could either follow him and stay together or let him go and watch part of their already-too-small force get annihilated.
+Though even Coucy thought that this was ridiculous, Philip’s determination to march off immediately meant that the rest of the army could either follow him and stay together or let him go and watch part of their already-too-small force get annihilated.
 They decided to stick together.

-The Hungarians and other allied forces who were coming in behind the French must have felt like charging at the fleeing Frenchmen out of sheer anger, but they were too busy dealing with the Ottoman cavalry, which was not only charging down the hill but had availed itself of the confusion to flank and envelop the rest of the Crusader army.
+The Hungarians and other allied forces who were coming in behind the French must have felt like charging at the fleeing Frenchmen instead of the Ottomans, out of sheer anger, but they were too busy dealing with the Ottoman cavalry, which was not only charging down the hill but had availed itself of the confusion to flank and envelop the rest of the Crusader army.
 The final hammer came from the Serbian knights under Lazarević, whose cavalry charge turned the Crusader defeat into a rout.
 Sigismund was able to get to the Danube and escape on a boat to the Venetian ships that were stationed on the river.
 Many others tried to swim to those Venetian ships in full armor and drowned (I’m honestly not sure what they thought would happen when they dove into the river wearing ~80 or so pounds of armor).
 Whatever was left of the army surrendered.